Nobody Really Saw This Coming in Several Areas

 Saturday's parade around the bases in a 17-2 win is eye-popping, but means absolutely nothing when the second game rolls around Monday.

-The Rebels opened a lot of polls No. 1 in the country while the Razorbacks were in everybody's Top 10.
+The Rebels opened a lot of polls No. 1 in the country while the Razorbacks were in everyone's Top 10.
 When you start there, big things are expected.

-Ole Miss fell out anybody's thought process getting swept by Alabama in April.
-The Crimson Tide did the same thing the Hogs' hopes in May, but at least it wasn't a sweep.
+Ole Miss fell out of everyone's thought process after getting swept by Alabama in April.
+The Crimson Tide did the same thing to the Hogs' hopes in May, but at least it wasn't a sweep.

-Many considered the Rebels one of the teams that literally slipped in the back door to the NCAA Tournament.
+Many considered the Rebels a team that literally slipped in the back door to the NCAA Tournament.
 They've only slid into extra bases since then.

-Now the talent everyone projected at the beginning of the year is starting to emerge.
+Now the talent everyone projected at the beginning of the year is emerging.

 "Once we got into postseason play, they didn't want to fail," Dave Van Horn said later.

-He used his fastball more when Stanford was looking for the changeup.
-Connor had them off balance all afternoon and came within one out of making it through a complete eight innings, which is about as good of a start to the CWS that Dave Van Horn could have expected.
+He used his fastball more when Stanford was looking for the change-up.
+Noland had them off balance all afternoon and came within one out of making it through a complete eight innings, which is about as good of a start to the CWS that Dave Van Horn could have expected.

 It still wasn't his best.